 IBM was part of the cloud wars, giving Amazon and Microsoft huge competition in 2017.
-IBM generated revenue of $5.5 billion in the last quarter of 2017, the highest revenue ever generated by any cloud vendor.
-IBM remains a key performance cloud vendor, but its slowdown comes at a time when every cloud vendor on the market is driving the cloud hype and many other cloud vendors are growing at higher rates than the big blue.
+IBM generated revenue of $5.5 billion in the last quarter of 2017, the highest revenue ever created by any cloud vendor.
+IBM remains a crucial performance cloud vendor, but its slowdown comes at a time when every cloud vendor on the market is driving the cloud hype, and many other cloud vendors are growing at higher rates than the big blue.
 IBM’s cloud growth rates rose from 30% in Q4 last year to 20% in Q1 and Q2 to 10% in Q3.

 The tech giant recently announced several promising partnerships that could save it in the coming years.
 IBM has been working on blockchain for a while and recently released IBM’s blockchain-based Food Trust platform.
 IBM also partnered with Travelport to manage, track, and calculate travel expenses using Travelport data and IBM’s IBM Watson and IBM Cloud blockchain.
 IBM recently released Multicloud Manager to help users manage their data across multiple clouds.

 - IBM is one of several genuinely global cloud platforms on a scale— but uniquely focused on the transformation of business.